plone/volto/README.md

 - [Lanku](https://www.lanku.eus) (Website for Lanku Kultur Zerbitzuak, a company offering cultural services and improvised Basque verse singing sessions across the Basque Country, developed by [CodeSyntax](https://www.codesyntax.com/en), 2023)
 - [Leibniz Institute for Science and Mathematics Education (IPN)](https://www.leibniz-ipn.de/de) (Website of the IPN, a research institute dedicated to issues related to learning and teaching of science, mathematics and computer science in and outside of schools, developed by [Starzel](https://www.starzel.de), 2023)
 - [MEDICE Webseite](https://medice.com/de-de) (Website for MEDICE Arzneimittel Pütter GmbH & Co.
 KG), developed by [Werkbank GmbH](https://werkbank.de/), 2020)
-- [Memori](https://memori.ai/en) (Corporate website for Memori, startup specializing in technologies applied to the experience of memory through the development of Artificial Intelligences.
-Developed by [Nicola Zambello](https://nzambello.dev), 2021)
-- [MemoryTwin](https://memorytwin.com/en) (Product website, MemoryTwin allows you to create your personal artificial intelligence, able to remember and speak.
-Developed by [Nicola Zambello](https://nzambello.dev), 2022)
 - [Nuova Voce Ecologista](https://nuovavoceecologista.it) (Website of Nuova Voce Ecologista, an Italian green Party, 2020)
 - [Osaka University](https://www.osaka-u.ac.jp/en) (Osaka University is considered one of the most prestigious universities in Japan.
 Developed by [CMScom](https://www.cmscom.jp), 2021)
 - [ResOU](https://resou.osaka-u.ac.jp/ja) (ResOU is introducing official researched releases by the University of Osaka, Japan.
 Developed by [CMScom](https://www.cmscom.jp), 2020)